elenamatay/compete-automate-notion/STUDENT_SETUP_GUIDE.md

 1. Check the troubleshooting section above
 2. Search the error message online

-**Important**: Please complete this setup BEFORE class.
+**Important**: Please try to complete this setup BEFORE class.
 We'll have limited time for troubleshooting during the session.